nrhirani/node-qpdf/README.md

 * `keyLength:` - a number which defines the encryption algorithm to be used.
 Values can be **40, 128 and 256** only.
 * `password:` - a string containing the secret password which will be further used to unlock the PDF or an object containing `user` and `owner` for setting password for different roles.

-You might want to set other options for each encryption algorithm inside `restrictions:` JSON according to the `keyLength` you choose :-
+You might want to set other options for each encryption algorithm inside `restrictions:` according to the `keyLength` you choose :-

 *Key Length:* **40**